foleyb25/theme-generator/README.md

 ### Issues applying styles to tailwind

 Trying to add theme color in the "hover:theme-color" directive doesn't work.
-Binding the class attribute and appending the string may work but this increases code complexity and readabiliity becomes difficult.
+Binding the class attribute and appending the string may work but this increases code complexity and readability becomes difficult.

 As a rule of thumb - use Tailwind for the layout and use custom css classes for the theme data.
 You can define these in app.vue and omit the style "scope" specifier if present.
+This way they will be global throughout your Vue application

 ## Additional Resources